turboapps/docs/server/hub_server/administration.md

   - **Total Sessions**: New application requests will be allocated to the active application server with the lowest total session count.
   - **CPU Load**: New application requests will be allocated to the active application server with the lowest CPU load.

+- **Default Launch Mode**: The default launch location used when launching applications from the dashboard.
+If an application is configured with its own launch location, that setting will take precedence.
+The available options are:
+  - **Run in Cloud (HTML5)**: Application launches will open a new browser tab to which the application will stream from the application server.
+  - **Run in Cloud (Windowed)**: Application Launches will open a new browser tab and attempt an auto-launch.
+If a native client is installed, the application will stream from the application server.
+  - **Run on My PC (Local)**: Application Launches will open a new browser tab and attempt an auto-launch.
+If a native client is installed, the application will run on the local machine.

 #### Domain Federation

 ![](/docs/server/hub_server/admin-domain-federation.png)